 Want to get a sneak peek into Elon Musk's brain?
 Elon musk is now the richest man in the world.
 You'll probably never be able to meet him in person.
 So the best you can do is read the books he said inspired him the most.
-That way you might get an idea about how his brain functions.
+That way you will get an idea about how his brain functions.

 Here is a list of 8 books that Inspired Elon Musk

 Here is a list of 8 books that inspired Elon Musk and set him on a path to become one of the most innovative, influential, and now the richest man in the world:

 - The Hitchhiker's Guide to the Galaxy by Douglas Adams